Savannah, Georgia, May Be the Most Underrated Weekend Getaway

 What to eat, drink, and see.

-When many people think of Savannah, they picture the draping Spanish moss, the antebellum mansions, and the many historic landmarks it is so famous for.
-Or, if you’re a movie buff, you probably have one of the many films in mind in which the charming Southern city played a starring role, like the Academy Award-winning movie Forrest Gump.
-Think the scene where Forrest sits on the bench at the bus stop.
+When many people think of Savannah, they picture the draping Spanish moss, the antebellum mansions, and the many historic landmarks for which it is so famous.
+Or, if you’re a movie buff, you probably have one of the many films in mind in which the charming Southern city played a starring role, like the Academy Award–winning movie Forrest Gump.
+Think the scene where Forrest sits on the bench at the bus stop reminiscing about his life.

 Savannah has plenty in the way of major chain hotels and some charming B and B options, but what’s been missing up until now is a place that captures the spirit of the city but also offers a certain level of luxury and sophistication.
 Cue the new Perry Lane Hotel, a Luxury Collection situated in the heart of Savannah’s Historic District by New York City–based firm Flank and designed by AvroKO and Savannah’s Hansen Architects.
 The 167-room hotel, which includes 12 suites, includes subtle nods to the city’s rich history with maps and cool tchotchkes in the guest rooms and common spaces.